 One of our most valued activities is a carers group which is held most weeks Carers meet to support each other and share experiences and help each other devise coping strategies.
 From time to time professionals and other experts such as Admiral Nurses may be invited to speak.
 During this time those with dementia are supported by our volunteers.

-Each Café session is under the direction of our trained Organiser who is supported by a team of volunteers all of whom are vetted, trained in dementia awareness and checked under our Safeguarding policy with the Criminal Records Bureau.
+Each Café session is under the direction of our trained Organisers who are supported by a team of volunteers all of whom are vetted, trained in dementia awareness and checked under our Safeguarding policy with the Criminal Records Bureau.